 - Do some initial research on the career field or employer using internet and print resources.
 Learn as much about the organization as possible through Internet home pages, trade magazines, and annual reports so that you can find out if you would really like to work for the organization or hold the specific position.

-- Develop a 30-second overview of yourself, including your reasons for contacting this person, as a way to introduce yourself and define the context of the meeting.
+- Develop an Elevator Pitch (also referred to as a 30-second overview of yourself), including your reasons for contacting this person, as a way to introduce yourself and define the context of the meeting.
 Your introduction might include your name, education, your professional experience (paid, unpaid work, volunteer work), your future interests.

 - Think of questions you would like to ask during the interview.